altynbek07/golang-transaction-accounting/README.md

 # Golang Transaction Accounting

-This project is a Go application designed to manage database transactions for accounting purposes.
+This project is a Go application designed to manage transactions for accounting purposes.

 ## Features